hallamlab/TreeSAPP/README.md

 ```
 If you have problems involving `getline` being previously declared in sqio.c,
 use your text editor of choice to replace all instances of `getline` with a new function name such as `getline_new`.
 Other installation issues may be taken care of elsewhere.
+We also suggest changing line 25 in wise2.4.1/src/makefile
+and line 84 in wise2.4.1/src/dynlibsrc/makefile from `CC = cc` to `CC = gcc` to make compilation more smooth on modern
+systems.

 #### HMMER
 hmmalign is the only HMMER module required by MLTreeMap, but HMMER3 is incompatible with this